HalilUzer/banking-application/README.md

 Tested on NetBeans IDE 8.0.2

 ## Notes
--This project hasnt associated with any bank.
+- This project hasnt associated with any bank.
 Its written just for learning purposes and university assignment.
--User interface language is turkish
+- User interface language is turkish